 Ahmadpur features in the famous “jackfruit letter”.

 NG services with railcars and diesels continued until recently, The former line had 5 pairs of trains daily.
-The Barddhaman-Balgona section was converted to BG a few years ago and was even electrified, with a few EMU services per day.
-NG services continue between Katwa and Balgona.
+The entire line is now electrified and now sees 6 pairs of EMU trains in a day.

 9) The Bankura Damodar River Railway ran from Bankura to Rainagar.
-It was handed over to the SER on 01-07-67.Conversion to BG was completed in the late 2000s and two pairs of DEMUs now run between Bankura and Mathnashipur, 15 km beyond the former terminus of Rainagar.
-The line is to be extended to the Howrah-Barddhaman chord at a point near Masagram, and is likely to see more traffic then.
+It was handed over to the SER on 01-07-67.Conversion to BG was completed in the late 2000s and extended to Gram Masagram, adjacent to Masagram on the Howrah-Barddhaman section.
+DEMUs are running on this route.

 The Port Trust BG lines in Bombay, Calcutta, Madras and Visakhapatnam were extensive but not part of the IR network.
 They never appeared in the timetables as they had no passenger traffic.

 The NG lines around Murtazapur and Pulgaon are still owned by the Central Provinces Railway Company, but have been operated by the GIPR and then CR for many years.
-They appear in the main timetables.
+They appear in the main timetables, as they have done during the GIPR days.

 Martin Burn had two lines which were not mentioned in the 1964 timetable: